Muay Thai vs. BJJ: Which Is Better?

 BJJ and Muay Thai are equal in their self-defense applications.
 BJJ was created as a self-defense system, and the live training with constant sparring preserved that purpose.

 Things become more difficult to predict when sports BJJ is brought into the mix.
-Many of the main positions and average distances used in grappling matches are not appropriate for self-defense where striking is present, so this is something to keep in mind- self-defense BJJ is very different than sports BJJ.
+Many of the positions and tactics used in grappling matches are inappropriate for self-defense where striking is present, so this is important to keep in mind.

 Muay Thai is also excellent for self-defense.
-The extensive arsenal of powerful and deadly strikes that includes punches and kicks at a distance and knees and elbows up close makes Muay Thai effective at all striking ranges, which is very good in unpredictable real-life situations.
-The clinch is the most common position in a street fight, and this is Muay Thai’s domain.
+The extensive arsenal of powerful strikes, including punches and kicks from a distance and knees and elbows up close, make Muay Thai effective at all striking ranges, which is very good in unpredictable real-life situations.

-So BJJ and Muay Thai are both excellent for self-defense but in different ways.
+BJJ and Muay Thai are excellent for self-defense but in different ways.
 One can be better than the other, depending on the specific situation.

 Who Wins Between BJJ and Muay Thai

-Muay Thai and BJJ have unique strengths and weaknesses, so depending on the situation, either one can win over the other.
-From what we know from MMA, if the fight goes to the ground, BJJ will win every time, but if the fight stays standing, the Thai fighter will dominate.
+Muay Thai and BJJ have unique strengths and weaknesses; depending on the situation, either one can win.
+From what we know from MMA, if the fight goes to the ground, BJJ will win every time, and if the fight stays standing, the Thai-style fighter will dominate.

-Whether the fight will go to the ground depends mainly on the personal skills of both fighters.
+Where the fight takes place depends mainly on the personal skills of both fighters.
 It’s worth noting that Muay Thai fighters are much harder to take down from the clinch, where most BJJ practitioners transition to the ground.

-Comparisons of virtual styles vs. styles are usually easier because one has a clear advantage.
-But in the case of BJJ and Muay Thai, when both have such field-proven effectiveness and representation in MMA and real-life altercations, both have equal chances of winning.
+Style vs. style comparisons are usually easier because one has a clear advantage, but in the case of BJJ and Muay Thai, both have high chances of winning, with BJJ enjoying a slight edge.

 Should You Start Muay Thai or BJJ?

-The best option to become a complete martial artist is to train in both, even if one receives most of your time and effort.
-But each martial art has immense benefits on its own as well.
+The best option to become a complete martial artist is to train in both, even if one receives most of your time and effort, but each martial art has immense benefits.

-The biggest decision you need to make is the choice between striking and grappling.
+The biggest decision you must make is distinguishing between striking and grappling.
 Some people have an affinity for one or the other and will always choose based on that.

 While with some martial arts, you have to make compromises in effectiveness for self-defense or MMA, in the case of BJJ and Muay Thai, both bring much to the table.
 The choice again comes down to personal preference, accessibility, and goals.

-If you are looking for competition, both offer well-developed scenes from amateur levels all the way to world championships.
+Both offer well-developed competitive landscapes for amateurs and professionals if you are looking for competition.
 Both are great for fitness development, each with its intricacies and specifics.

-So the best option is to try both, see what suits you better and where you excel more, and stick with that.
+So, the best option is to try both, see what suits you better and where you excel more, and stick with it.
 Either way, you won’t regret a single second spent training.

 About the author